myforkedrepositories/20161.mmod/README.md

 30/Jun: Drafts for exercises Theme 3<br/>
 15/Jun: Exercises Theme 3<br/>

-_failure to deliver drafts will incur in a 50% penalty in the theme grade_
+_Drafts must include a description of the chosen use case (dataset/algorithm, etc.) for each exercise and a first approach (albeit incomplete) to the solution.
+Failure to deliver drafts will incur in a 50% penalty in the theme grade_

 ## 1. Visualization
 **1.1 Introduction to Jupyter Notebooks**